 Why Study Here

-Anybody with an interest in gardening and horticulture, but especially if your thinking of buying or revitalising your containers and baskets.
+This short course is suitable for those with an interest in gardening and horticulture, but especially if your thinking of buying or revitalising your containers and baskets.

 Apply direct – no interview necessary

-Hands on, practical session led by a member of our expert horticulture team.
+This is a hands on, practical session led by a member of our expert horticulture team.

 All students aged 19 years or over on 1 September in the first year of their course are expected to pay tuition, registration, exam fees and all other course related costs.
 Some assistance with these costs may be available depending on your circumstances and the latest government funding position.